 Productivity is an issue coffee abruptly solves because it contains some stimulants- a chemical that makes the body more active and gives more energy to the body.
 Chemicals in coffee include adenosine antagonist (known for its stimulating effects), monoamine oxidase inhibitors, carboline and harmane (known for its contribution to psychoactivity in the body).

 In a small dose, caffeine in invariably useful for the human system with a short boost.
 Over time, caffeine has proven to be a potent and valuable stimulant towards the personal productivity of individuals.
 Coffee is known to alter the chemistry of our body when taken in small doses by providing the enhanced motor, cognitive, boosting a short-term memory as well as a long-term effect in the increase in reactions and accuracy to focus squarely on attention.
 Although the effectiveness of coffee in a human body is proven scientifically to be dependent on age, dosage, body type and quality of sleep.

 In contrast, coffee has a more substantial effect on the body if you have never taken a cup of coffee, or if you rarely take a cup of coffee.
+A cup of Kimbo Coffee for example will give you more energy, make you feel more alert; be more focused and get a lot of things done than you usually do.
 This result is known to occur even at the smallest dose taken by individuals who rarely take coffee.
-You feel more energy, more alertness; more focus and get a lot of things done than you usually do.

 However, as you well may be aware, too much coffee is known for its side effects such as jitters, heart palpitations, hyper reactivity, stomach upset insomnia, sleeplessness and lots more.
 Therefore, if you want to your regular early morning shot of your coffee from your under cabinet coffee maker, make sure to drink in the right dosage- doesn’t make it too much!